-As a resource to enhance learning in the classroom, few free tools can match the sheer volume and diversity of the content that the world’s largest video-sharing platform has to offer.
+As a resource to enhance learning in the classroom, few free tools can match the sheer volume and diversity of the content that the world’s largest video-sharing platform offers.

 Not only is YouTube the world’s most popular video-sharing platform, but it’s the 2nd most popular search engine overall, with over 3 billion searches performed per month.

-So, if you’re struggling to ignite your students’ enthusiasm for yet another writing task, why not check out our list of 6 Writing Activities Involving YouTube below.
+So, if you’re struggling to ignite your students’ enthusiasm for yet another writing task, why not check out our 6 Writing Activities Involving YouTube list below.

 Things to Consider When Using YouTube in the Classroom